LongBu/AWS-MLS-C01-Study-Guide/README.md

     * product (eg: s3://bucket/datasetname/productid/...)
   * Partitioning handled by tools such as Kinesis, Glue, etc.

-###### Encryption
+###### SSE-S3 S3 Encryption
-  * SSE-S3:
   * Encryption (keys) managed by AWS (S3)
   * Encryption type of AES-256
   * Encrypted server side via HTTP/S and Header containing "x-amz-server-side-encryption":"AES256"
   * Enabled by default for new buckets and objects

-  * SSE-KMS
+###### SSE-KMS S3 Encryption
   * Encryption (KMS Customer Master Key [CMK]) managed by AWS KMS
   * Encrypted server side via HTTP/S and Header containing "x-amz-server-side-encryption":"aws:kms"
   * Offers further user control and audit trail via cloudtrail
   * May be impacted by KMS limits, though you can increase them via Service Quotas Console
     * Upload calls the GenerateDataKey KMS API (counts towards KMS quota 5500, 10000, or 30000 req/s based upon region)
     * Download calls the Decrypt KMS API (also counts towards KMS quota)

-  * SSE-C:
+###### SSE-C S3 Encryption:
   * Server side encryption via *HTTPS only*, using a fully managed external customer key external to AWS that must be provided in the HTTP headers for every HTTP request (key isn't saved by AWS)
   * Objects encrypted with SSE-C are never replicated between S3 Buckets

-  * Client Side Encryption:
+###### Client Side Encryption S3 Encryption
   * Utilizes a client library such as Amazon S3 Encryption Client
   * Encrypted prior to sending to S3 and must be decrypted by clients when retrieving from S3 conducted over HTTP/S
   * Utilizes a fully managed external customer key external to AWS
   * S3 objects useing SSE-C not able to be replicated between buckets

 ###### Encryption in transit (SSL/TLS) vs none
   * HTTP Endpoint - non-encrypted